aerospike/aerospike-backup-service/README.md

 See the quick [guide](build/package/README.md) on how to get started with the Linux packages.

 ### Release
-Before releasing new version please run the following commands
+Use the following commands before a release to update the version.
 ```bash
 NEXT_VERSION="<version>" make release
 git add --all